grantmakers/grantmakers-next/README.md

 <a href="https://www.grantmakers.io/search/grants/"><strong>Try it out »</strong></a>
 <br />

-In addition to the full dataset grants search, Algolia Instantsearch is embedded on all ~110k foundation profiles.
+In addition to the full dataset grants search, Algolia Instantsearch is embedded on ~100k foundation profiles.
 Over the years, some foundations have even referred grantseekers to this embedded search in lieu of building their own grants database search experiences.

 > Algolia provides the live search experience nonprofits have long deserved.